Welcome to the site of the Four College Biomath Consortium (4CBC)

 Biomathematics, the use of mathematical modeling to understand biology, has a long history in the 5 College area. more

 Meet our current 4CBC research fellows! more

-Biomath students are encouraged to apply for summer research fellowships.
+Biomath students are encouraged to apply for research fellowships.
+Contact Denise Lello (dlelloatSmithdot edu) for more information.
 Eligible students (U.S. citizens and permanent residents) can receive stipends for biomath research projects ranging from molecular level investigations to ecosystems level questions.